Homemade Baby Food Recipes

 Basic Recipes to Introduce Meat to Baby

-Easy Chicken and Veggies
+Easy chicken and veggies

 2oz (1/4 cup) chicken, cut into small pieces